 \subsubsection{Comparison with the Hodge Laplacian}

-Comparing the degenerate eigenvalues of the Laplace-Beltrami operator to those of the Hodge Laplacian is particularly interesting.
-We call an eigenvalue of the Hodge Laplacian degenerate it does not satisfy the SAH.
+Comparing the unstable eigenvalues of the Laplace-Beltrami operator to those of the Hodge Laplacian is particularly interesting.
+We call an eigenvalue of the Hodge Laplacian unstable it does not satisfy the SAH.
 This has a corresponding ``localized'' form analogous to the one derived for the Laplace-Beltrami operator in Proposition \ref{proposition:submersion equivalent linear nondeg}.
-It was shown in \cite{Kepplinger2022} that the spectrum of the $3$-dimensional Hodge Laplacian in degree $1$ has a more complicated structure than that of the Laplace-Beltrami operator: eigenvalues corresponding to the exact, positive coexact, and negative coexact spectrum may collide and form degenerate eigenvalues.
-Indeed it is proven that metrics with degenerate eigenvalues are a codimension $1$ occurence, that is one cannot hope to avoid them (or double eigenvalues more generally) along $1$-parameter families of Riemannian metrics.
-In particular, the lowest eigenvalue $\lambda=4$ of the Hodge Laplacian restricted to the coexact spectrum on the round $3$-sphere has multiplicity $6$ and is degenerate.
+It was shown in \cite{Kepplinger2022} that the spectrum of the $3$-dimensional Hodge Laplacian in degree $1$ has a more complicated structure than that of the Laplace-Beltrami operator: Eigenvalues corresponding to the exact, positive coexact, and negative coexact spectrum may collide and form unstable eigenvalues.
+Indeed it is proven that metrics with unstable eigenvalues are a codimension $1$ occurence, that is one cannot hope to avoid them (or double eigenvalues more generally) along $1$-parameter families of Riemannian metrics.
+In particular, the lowest eigenvalue $\lambda=4$ of the Hodge Laplacian restricted to the coexact spectrum on the round $3$-sphere has multiplicity $6$ and is unstable.
 This degeneracy is resolved by passing to the curl operator, the square root of the Hodge Laplacian on the coexact spectrum.
-It is not hard to prove that degenerate eigenvalues for the curl operator must have multiplicity at least $4$.
-This implies that the two curl eigenvalues of lowest absolute value on the round $3$-sphere are non-degenerate, as both have multiplicity $3$.
-It is worth pointing out that conformally degenerate eigenvalues of the curl operator occur already in multiplicity $2$, for example in Berger's sphere.
+It is not hard to prove that unstable eigenvalues for the curl operator must have multiplicity at least $4$.
+This implies that the two curl eigenvalues of lowest absolute value on the round $3$-sphere are stable, as both have multiplicity $3$.
+It is worth pointing out that conformally unstable eigenvalues of the curl operator occur already in multiplicity $2$, for example in Berger's sphere.